tejaswivij/Mobile-App-Security-with-Permission-Pairs/README.md

 Python 3.0+

+Pandas

+NumPy

 Jupyter Notebook for .ipynb files

 ## **Module 1: Feature Extraction**

-In this module, we collect .apk files from AndroZoo and extracts permissions from the AndroidManifest.xml file of each app.
+In this module, we collect .apk files from AndroZoo and extract permissions from the AndroidManifest.xml file of each app.

 Next, generate a feature vector representing app behaviour.

-### **Collecting APK Files from AndroZoo**
+### **Collecting APK Files from AndroZoo and creating a feature vector**

 AndroZoo is a growing collection of millions of Android applications collected from various sources (e.g., Google Play, APKPure, etc.).
 You can download APK files for research purposes after getting access.